■ Auto-Reflex (1965-1968)

 because a few leaf-shutter SLRs did offer automatic exposure before 1965.
 First

-Automatic.
-It was followed in 1964 by the Nikon Auto 35 and by the Topcon Auto 100, an interchangeable lens SLR with TTL metering to
+followed in 1964 by the Nikon Auto 35 and by the Topcon Auto 100, an interchangeable

 The leaf-shutter stage in 35mm SLR development was an attempt to combine old and new solutions – leaf shutters, which had for decades been used on TLRs and folders on the one hand, and the advantages offered by the more recent concept of interchangeable lenses on the other.
 The mechanisms required to synchronize the operation of the aperture, shutter, mirror and baffle in a leaf-shutter SLR brought to the camera-making industry one of its most impressive examples of technical inventiveness.
 The makers that took part in this effort included Canon (the Canonex), Fuji (the Fujicarex), Kodak (the Retina series), Konica (the Domirex), Kowa (the SE series), Mamiya (the Prismat series), Minolta (the Minolta ER), Nikon (the Nikkorex 35), Ricoh (the Ricoh 35 Flex), Topcon (the UV series), Voigtlander (Bessamatic / Ultramatic), and Zeiss (the Contaflex).

 All cameras of this type had serious limitations, however.
 Firstly, and obviously, the fixed lens ones were limited to a single focal length.
 Secondly, the shutters of the ones designed to be used with interchangeable lenses were dangerously exposed to dirt and physical damage.
 Thirdly, such cameras were extremely complex mechanically, making repairs difficult and costly.
 And fourthly, leaf shutters, with their narrow throat of about 20mm, virtually precluded the use of truly fast or wide-angle lenses.
-The one practical advantage inherent to this type of camera was flash synchronization at all speeds.
-But the compromises and technological acrobatics demanded by the feature that was central to the very idea of a leaf-shutter SLR – the presence of a shutter in the viewing path – ultimately doomed it.
-By the middle 1960s the industry had essentially concluded that the idea of a leaf-shutter camera as a platform for interchangeable lenses was a technical dead-end.
+The only practical advantage inherent to this type of camera was flash synchronization at all speeds.
+But the technical acrobatics and compromises demanded by the feature that was central to the very idea of a leaf-shutter SLR – the presence of a shutter in the viewing path – ultimately doomed it.
+By the middle 1960s the industry had essentially concluded that the idea of a leaf-shutter camera as a platform for interchangeable lenses was a commercial dead-end.
 End of digression.

 One more reason why this camera is historically famous is that it remains, to this day, the only full-production 35mm SLR that can be operated in either full-frame (24x36mm) or half-frame (18x24mm) mode.
 Moreover, shifting from one mode to the other can be done in mid-roll as many times as desired, using a little lever located on the top of the body housing.
 With a 36-frame film one can thus take 72 photos.
 There is even an especially-made compact zoom lens intended to be used on the Auto-Reflex in half-frame mode – the Hexanon AR-H 47-100mm f3.5.
-The sixties were a time when half-frame cameras were quite popular (Olympus even made an entire SLR system based on half-frame cameras and lenses) but public interest in such cameras soon waned and Konica gave up this feature on its subsequent SLRs.
+The sixties were a time when half-frame cameras were quite popular (Olympus even made an entire half-frame SLR system) but public interest in such cameras soon waned and Konica gave up this feature on its subsequent SLRs.

 The range of the Auto-Reflex’s light meter (EV2 to EV18 at 100 ISO) is rather modest.
 To compensate for this, the shutter speed dial has a manual override button for when lighting conditions require exposure settings that exceed the range of the light meter.
 A similar override button is also present on the Auto-Reflex’s successor model, the Autoreflex T.

 The Auto-Reflex is equipped with an exposure lock feature: Pressing on the shutter release button half-way has the effect of blocking the needle of the light meter and the aperture-selection mechanism at the desired exposure.
 With the shutter release button depressed halfway, the user can re-compose.
 The shutter release button has a rather long travel.
 Pressing it also requires more force than on other cameras of the day.
-This mechanism was improved in later models, on which the travel of the shutter release button, and the force required to depress it, were reduced considerably.
+This is due to the shutter-priority mechanism (for more on this system, see Section 6), whose functioning was improved in later models, reducing considerably the travel of the shutter release button, and the force required to depress it.

 Characteristic featuresa) Film rewind crank with gears, meter switch and window.